 Discourage the consumption of candies and sugar in their day.
 Expose children to healthy foods regularly and limit their access to sugary foods.
 By providing healthy choices throughout the day, your child will become accustomed to these foods and hopefully reach for them instead of more sugary options.

 When children do consume sugar and candy, it is important to brush their teeth within 1 hour to eliminate the leftover bacteria that comes from eating sugar.

 Visit a Preventive Pediatric Dentist

 Even if all of the measures described above are followed, kids are still in the prime age for tooth decay, gum disease, as well as being at a higher risk for cavities.
 The best way to ensure your child will not suffer from tooth pain and other more serious conditions is to follow these recommendations:

-Deep dental cleanings should be done at least twice a year to get rid of tartar and plaques.
+Deep dental cleanings for kids should be done at least twice a year to get rid of tartar and plaques.
 Most preventative pediatric dentists advise scheduling a deep cleaning around a child’s first birthday.
 This procedure can last up to 45 minutes.